 31.8 Selection should always be a competitive process, except where a member of staff is being re-deployed to accommodate their disability, health needs, maternity, training or other similar situation.
-In any of these situations there should still be a KSF or other relevant competency framework for the post (see Section 6 (England and Wales) or Section 6 (Scotland and Northern Ireland).
+In any of these situations there should still be a Knowledge and Skills Framework (KSF) or other relevant competency framework for the post (see Section 6 (England), Section 6 Wales) or Section 6 (Scotland and Northern Ireland).

 31.9 All applicants, where they request it, are entitled to know the reasons why their application has been unsuccessful.

 31.10 All jobs must be advertised, except where there is a redundancy exercise in progress.